iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

 Load balancer are managed by google. so don't worry about scaling or managing them.

-**when we VM auto scaling, how does customer reaches the application** - using cloud VMs.
+**when we enable VM auto scaling, how does customer reaches the application** - using cloud Load balancer..

 Supports both TCP, UDP traffic, as well as HTTP/HTTPs.